nicholashibberd/bouncing-vim/README.md

 Keycode fixes are provided for this to work in Tmux as well.

-This does not interfere with the copy and cut operations.
+Note that this doen't interfere with the copy and cut operations.

 ### Buffer enhancements